 The target of your shove must be no more than one size larger than you, and it must be within your reach.
 You make a Strength (Athletics) check contested by the target’s Strength (Athletics) or Dexterity (Acrobatics) check (the target chooses the ability to use).
+You succeed automatically if the target is incapacitated.
 If you win the contest, you either knock the target prone or push it 5 feet away from you.

 Player’s Handbook, pg.
 195-6